zejiang-unsw/zejiang-unsw.github.io/_pages/cv.md

   + Frontiers in Water (Sections: Water and Climate; Water and Hydrocomplexity)
 * Reviewer for Scholarly Journals:
   + Journal of Hydrology, Environmental Modelling & Software, and Weather and Climate Extremes
-  + International Journal of River Basin Management
+  + Geomatics, Natural Hazards and Risk and International Journal of River Basin Management
   + Journal of Applied Meteorology and Climatology
   + Frontiers in Water; Water; Sustainability; International Journal of Environmental Research and Public Health